Barb and Star Go to Vista Del Mar: Plot

 Star's secret tryst leaves Barb alone at the resort, and Barb tries out all Vista Del Mar has to offer.
 On the day of the annual Seafood Jam, she decides to wait for Star before going on the banana ride, but spots Star and Edgar having sex on Edgar's balcony.
 She goes to confront Edgar, but overhears his plans with Sharon.
 She informs Star, who accuses her of jealousy, while Barb accuses her of lying to her.
 Sharon uses photos from Darlie to convince Edgar that Barb and Star are spies and that Star was using him.
 She orders him to kill them.
 Edgar captures them but cannot bring himself to kill them, leaving them indoors where they will be safe and plants the beacon.
 They escape, but are kidnapped by Sharon, who brings them to an ocean cliff.
 She forces the women to jump, and leaves to go ensure her revenge succeeds.
 As they fall, Barb and Star's culottes act as parachutes that allow them to safely land on the ground.
 They reconcile and go to stop Sharon.

 Edgar realizes that Sharon lied to him about Barb and Star, that she never loved him, and was setting him up to die.
 He spots Star and Barb and helps them locate the homing beacon.
 He confesses his love to Star, but they are held at gunpoint by Darlie.
 Edgar fights Darlie, while Star and Barb escape with the beacon, taking a jet ski out to sea to save the town.
 Sharon uses a human cannon to reach them, regaining the beacon.
 However, it is too late and the unleashed mosquitos converge on her.
 Barb and Star go underwater, avoiding the mosquitos.
 They are rescued and brought back to shore by Trish, the water spirit.
 Sharon arrives on shore, having survived the mosquitos by taking an antidote.
 Star recognizes that Sharon's hostility is born from her bullied childhood, and having never experienced true friendship (with the exception of a girl who befriended her only to be immediately eaten by an alligator).
 She offers to be Sharon's friend, as do the other residents, melting Sharon's icy facade.
 The town celebrates.
-Barb and Star ride the banana ride.
+Barb and Star ride the banana ride for hours.
+Yoyo arrives at the beach and initiates a celebration.

 Cast

 Production

 The film was officially announced in April 2019, having been in production for a number of years, with Annie Mumolo and Kristen Wiig, the co-writers of the screenplay, set to play the titular characters, and Josh Greenbaum directing.
 Wiig and Mumolo also produced, alongside Jessica Elbaum, Will Ferrell, and Adam McKay, under the Gloria Sanchez Productions banner, with Lionsgate distributing.
 In June 2019, Jamie Dornan joined the cast of the film, and in July 2019, it was announced that Wendi McLendon-Covey and Damon Wayans Jr. had joined as well.
-Julia Davis auditioned to play the villain before it was decided to cast Wiig in dual roles.